 This is a close relative of the previous point but it deserves its own section.
 Not only should you make her feel comfortable with whatever her response is while she talks to you, but also afterward.

-If she wants to remain just friends, don’t pull back or treat her differently.
+If she just wants to remain friends and you understand that nothing you can do will change that, don’t pull back or treat her differently.
 Don’t let a bruised ego keep you from continuing to see all of the wonderful things that made you such great friends to begin with.

-If she says that she’d like to give dating you a chance, don’t get crazy with lust and/or emotion and jump all over her — Take it slow.
-This is something very new for both of you and if you really want to preserve what you’ve already spent significant time and energy creating, you’ll take care not to rush the process of developing it further.
+This is something very new for both of you.
+And if you really want to preserve what you’ve already spent significant time and energy creating, you’ll take care not to rush the process of developing it further.

 Equipped with these guidelines on how to tell a friend you like her, you should be able to muster up the courage to go for it.
 If you do it the right way, you may successfully cross the bridge from friendship to love.
 At the very least, you won’t burn it.